bratpeki/grap.h/README.md

 ├── Makefile
 ├── README.md
 └── src
-    ├── grap.c
-    └── include
     └── grap.h
 ```

 ## What is it?

-`grap.h` is a C library for function graphing in the terminal.
+`grap.h` is a C single-header library for function graphing in the terminal.

 ## How does it work?